Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 which appears in the homotopy operator for the tachyon vacuum.
 From the behavior of $F$ we know that $H$ satisfies the boundary conditions \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

-Now suppose that $\alpha$ is negative.
+Now suppose that $\varphi_1$ is negative.
 Since the homotopy operator should be well-defined, $H(K)$ must be continuous for non-negative $K$.
-Then the above boundary conditions imply that $H(K)$ must have at least one zero for positive $K$.
+Then the above boundary conditions imply that $H(K)$ must

+have at least one zero for positive $K$.
 This is the ``topological" part of the argument.
 On the other hand, the right hand side of \eq{BPsiB} contains the state

 This must be discontinuous at a pole corresponding to the zero of $H(K)$, and is therefore singular.
-Since multiplication by $B$ cannot turn a regular solution into a singular state, we conclude that $\alpha$ cannot be negative.
+Since multiplication by $B$ cannot turn a regular solution into a singular state, we conclude that $\varphi_1$ must be positive.

-One might expect that a similar result will hold for the usual tachyon coefficient in the basis of $L_0$ eigenstates, but this has not been proven.

-\subsection{Singular Gauge Transformations}
+\subsection{Singular gauge transformations}

-We now describe a formalism introduced by Ellwood \cite{Ellsingular} and further elaborated in \cite{EMsingular,EMphantom} which gives some understanding of the phantom term in Schnabl's solution.
+Schnabl's phantom term is one of the most striking mysteries in the study of analytic solutions.
+It strictly vanishes as a state in the Fock space expansion, but at the same time provides the main distinction between the perturbative vacuum and the tachyon vacuum.
+This is part of a more general phenomenon.
+Formally, every classical solution in open SFT can be expressed as a finite gauge transformation of the tachyon vacuum

+and therefore all solutions appear to be gauge transformations of each other.
+Apparently this is not correct, and something like a phantom term must distinguish between physically inequivalent solutions.
+Here we describe a general picture of how this works \cite{Ellsingular,EMsingular,EMphantom}.
+This topic has a reputation for being difficult to make precise.
+We attempt a slightly original presentation which aims to clarify some points.

 Consider the equation